tianiedwards98/Pewlett-Hackard-Analysis/README.md

  Using SQL- relational databases

  ## Results
- -  With the retirment_titles table we are able to see every eligible for retirement employee and how long they have  - worked at each position over the course of their career.
+ -  With the retirement_titles table we are able to see every eligible for retirement employee and how long they have  - worked at each position over the course of their career.

  ![Picture](https://github.com/tianiedwards98/Pewlett-Hackard-Analysis/blob/main/images/Deliverable1-1.png?raw=true)

- - The unique titles table that we created is showing the most recent title for employees of retirment age.
+ - The unique titles table that we created is showing the most recent title for employees of retirement age.

 ![Picture](https://github.com/tianiedwards98/Pewlett-Hackard-Analysis/blob/main/images/Deliverable1-2.png?raw=true)

- - Our retiring_titles shows us the a majority of the employees of retirment age (57,668/90,398 = 64%) have senior titles.
+ - Our retiring_titles shows us the a majority of the employees of retirement age (57,668/90,398 = 64%) have senior titles.

  ![Picture](https://github.com/tianiedwards98/Pewlett-Hackard-Analysis/blob/main/images/Deliverable1-3.png?raw=true)